DIRECTOR: Jordan Peele

 One thing that I wasn't expecting from Get Out was the third act to be so violent and bloody.
 While not as extreme in comparison to a lot of horror movies today.
 I was so invested in the well-built tension that I was expecting this to be more suspense and low-key but was pleasantly surprised when the blood started to flow.
 This delivers a few nasty little surprises.
 One scene that involved a set of deer antlers was a cheer-worthy moment.
 Every single time someone is killed in this film, I was eating it up.
 Easy to enjoy when everyone is so despicable.

 The acting in the film is excellent.
 Daniel Kaluuya is an actor that I wasn't aware of until Get Out.
-With 40 credits to his name and movies that I've seen, I feel pretty ashamed that I didn't notice him because he is a fantastic lead.
-I suspect after Get Out, he will be everywhere.
-Allison Williams who I'm well aware from her time as Marnie on Girls is also great in this film.
+With 40 credits to his name and movies that I've seen, I feel rather ashamed that I didn't notice him because he is a fantastic lead.
+I suspect after Get Out, he will soon be everywhere.
+Allison Williams who I'm well aware from her time as Marnie on Girls is also fantastic in this movie.
 [SPOILERS] Come time for all those end of year lists, her character will be listed on some of those Best Villain lists.
 She has the best reveal in the film.
 It was fun to watch her play more evil and sinister.

 DEATH TOLL: 7